 The close proximity of bushland (harbour for rabbits) to many cities and towns throughout Tasmania means rabbits are often a problem in backyards, gardens and reserves.

 Rabbit numbers fluctuate according to seasonal conditions, with breeding success related to the availability of feed.
 Green feed promotes breeding and consequently an increase in rabbit numbers.

 Best practice rabbit management is more than just controlling rabbits.
 It requires an integrated and strategic plan of action that uses a range of tools and techniques to achieve long-term and cost-effective outcomes.
 The most effective outcomes occur when rabbit management crosses property boundaries and involves a high degree of cooperation between affected landowners, community groups and other stakeholders.

 Control options include poisoning, shooting, removal of cover (habitat manipulation), trapping, fencing, den ripping and biological control.
 Legal restrictions mean that some control measures cannot be used in certain areas – for example firearm use is restricted in particular locations.
-One control measure for use in suburban areas is Rabbit Haemorrhagic Disease Virus (RHDV, previously known as calicivirus) and can be introduced into rabbit populations through baiting.
+One control measure for use in suburban areas is Rabbit Haemorrhagic Disease (RHD, previously known as rabbit calicivirus disease) and can be introduced into rabbit populations through baiting.
 In Tasmania, the virus is introduced on carrot baits, following a period of pre-feeding to attract rabbits to the bait.
 Use of the virus is restricted to trained DPIPWE staff.

 Vermin Control Act 2000 allows hunting at any time on Crown Land, State Forest and private land (with landowners permission).
 Domestic rabbits should be desexed and kept enclosed; release of unwanted rabbits is illegal.